On non-autonomous maximal regularity for elliptic operators in divergence form

 of $\A$ into the spotlight: On the one hand Ouhabaz and Spina answered Problem~\ref{Pb: Lions problem} in the affirmative if $\A$ is H\"older continuous of exponent $\alpha > \frac{1}{2}$, see \cite[Thm.~3.3]{Ouhabaz-Spina}.
 Astonishingly, Fackler on the other hand was able to construct a symmetric non-autonomous form that is $\alpha$-H\"older continuous for every $\alpha < \frac{1}{2}$ but still fails maximal regularity in $H$, see \cite[Thm.~5.1]{Fackler-QE}.
 Dier and Zacher \cite{Dier-Zacher} replaced the classical H\"older assumption by its square-integrated version

 usually referred to as fractional $\L^2$-Sobolev regularity of order $\alpha$.
 However, in order to prove maximal regularity in $H$ they had again to assume $\alpha > \frac{1}{2}$.

 All these results left open the borderline case of $\frac{1}{2}$-regularity.
 In connection with his counterexample, Fackler \cite{Fackler-QE} raised the question whether maximal regularity in the case $\alpha = \frac{1}{2}$ holds if $\a$ induces elliptic operators in divergence form.
-In this note we shall provide a first positive answer to this question: If $\a$ induces elliptic operators in divergence form with Dirichlet, Neumann, or mixed boundary conditions, then a sufficient condition for maximal regularity in $H$ is
+In this note we shall provide a first positive answer to this question: If $\a$ induces elliptic operators in divergence form with real symmetric coefficients, then a sufficient condition for maximal regularity in $H$ is

 where $I$ is an interval and $\ell(I)$ its length.
-This is the scale invariant version of Dier and Zacher's condition \eqref{Eq: Fractional regularity} in the borderline case $\alpha = \frac{1}{2}$ but \eqref{Eq: Fractional regularity} and \eqref{Eq: First BMO condition} do not compare.
-In fact, we will use a slightly weaker condition directly on the coefficients.
+This is the scale invariant version of Dier and Zacher's condition \eqref{Eq: Fractional regularity} in the borderline case $\alpha = \frac{1}{2}$, but \eqref{Eq: Fractional regularity} and \eqref{Eq: First BMO condition} do not compare.
+Moreover, we obtain maximal regularity in $H$ for complex and possibly non-symmetric coefficients if we impose a condition akin to \eqref{Eq: First BMO condition} directly on the coefficients.
 In order to state our result more precisely, we need to recall some standard notation.